-This article was written about key-collection instead of me sounding like a broken record to change some “minds” that cannot be hard reset.
-Some feng shui masters charge a fee to provide this “ritual” service by rolling of pineapples or durians or chanting, look down the paragraph you can follow this at no charge.
-The following simple “custom” by some old grand masters of feng shui imparted to me through word of mouth but not supported by any famous feng shui classical books.
+This article is written due to overwhelming enquiries and i don’t want to sound like a broken record explaining over the phone.
+Some feng shui masters charge a fee to provide this “ritual” service by rolling pineapples and chanting, you may want to follow this simple “custom” by some old grand masters of feng shui imparted to me through word of mouth but not supported by any classical feng shui books.

 *For those who wanted the peace of mind to choose an auspicious date for key-collection (Edited Version)